yingw787/marble_from_source/README.md

 from source.
 After running into some issues building it locally, I decided to Dockerize the process using my [handy dandy dev workflow](https://bytes.yingw787.com/posts/2020/02/27/docker_as_vagrant/).

+## Notes

+-   https://github.com has a file size limit of 2GB, with a repository limit of 100GB. `north-america-latest.osm.pbf`, the weekly data dump of North American OpenStreetMap data provided via mirror, is around 9GB.
+There are no data chunking tools available either via OpenStreetMap, or via `git-lfs`, that I have seen.
+Therefore, I'm adding Docker `RUN` commands in lieu of checking in a data dump into version control.
+I'm too cheap in order to sync a blob to S3 and pay the $2 / mo. in hosting costs.
+I'll rely instead on the Docker build cache to save a copy of the blob, with the container / image stored on my computer.
+It should be easy enough to fetch the blob after scouring my filesystem with `ncdu`.